Alfredo Ferrari: Death

 During his time at Ferrari, Alfredo started experiencing health problems.
 His physical movements gradually became stiff, and he was often unable to maintain his balance.
 At his return to Modena, he was diagnosed with Duchenne muscular dystrophy.
 In the final days of his life, while hospitalized, he discussed technical details of the 1.5-litre V6 with fellow engineer Vittorio Jano and his father, Enzo Ferrari; Enzo remarked on Dino's "intensity, intelligence, and attentiveness".
-Alfredo would never see the engine; he died in Modena on 30 June 1956, at the age of 24.
+Alfredo would never see the engine; he died in Modena on 30 June 1956, aged 24.

 Enzo Ferrari later said of caring for Dino in the final months leading up to his death:

 The death of Alfredo took a toll on his parents' marriage.
 His mother, Laura Dominica Garello, never got over the loss of her only son, and her behaviour became increasingly erratic and unstable.

 Piero Ferrari, Dino's younger half-brother who was born out-of-wedlock to Enzo Ferrari and mistress Lina Lardi on 22 May 1945, and who became Enzo's heir after Dino's death, has stated: "I never knew Dino, but I have never felt I was a victim of his memory, or of the pain that my father, Enzo, had always felt because of his death.
 And I would not be sincere if I did not say that when I was recognized [in 1978, after Laura's death], I experienced a great deal of emotion."

-Gino Rancati, a long-time friend of Dino's and Piero's father, Enzo Ferrari, said: "Piero is now a man, with a family of his own, but his father [Enzo]'s obsession with Dino's memory must have left a mark on him."
+Gino Rancati said: "Piero is now a man, with a family of his own, but his father [Enzo]'s obsession with Dino's memory must have left a mark on him."